ufombam/todo_list/README.md

 # to_do_list
 A simple todo list app

-Created with plain JS, HTML, CSS.
+Created with plain JS, HTML, SCSS.